RickBr0wn/self-taught-and-fraught/content/blog/react/use-fetch.md

 npx create-react-app my-custom-hook
 ```

-This will bundle a project together, using webpack, react, babel and react-testing library.
+`create-react app` bundles a project together, using webpack, react, babel and react-testing library.
 Pretty much everything we are going to need.
 If you fancy doing it manually, I have a <a target="_blank" rel="noopener noreferrer" href="https://www.self-taught-and-fraught.com/development/webpack-react-babel-2020/" title="webpack, react and babel, 2020">post</a> that explains that.
 But for now, create-react-app is perfect for our needs.

 `cd` into the root of the project: